igncp/demos/research/charts-checklist.md

         - Chart rendering: is not coupled to a specific data type, uses generics and its configuration API for rendering the content
         - Application state: controls and settings, which are handled by the chart config and not the chart itself
         - File names should also reflect this limited knowledge of each file
-- Move as static styles to the `.module.css` sheet inside classes
+- Move all static styles to the `.module.css` sheet inside classes
 - Use new styling features, and document them, like filters, animations, svg, etc

 ## Future Requirements Under Consideration

-- Be able to tear down and cleanup its content and other generated components
-- They should update on window resize (at least complete rerender, losing state)
-- They should look good on mobile device by using responsive units or rendering less data
+- Add accessibility features to charts